CAPE: A CLIP-Aware Pointing Ensemble of Complementary Heatmap Cues for Embodied Reference Understanding: Methodology

 \paragraph{Encoders} We use a pretrained ROBERTA~\cite{liu2019roberta} which is a robustly optimized version of BERT~\cite{devlin2019bert} as the text encoder to obtain textual embeddings from the input text.
 To obtain image embeddings, $F_I \in \mathbb{R}^{2048 \times 8 \times 8}$, we utilize a pretrained ResNet-101~\cite{he2016deep}.
 Since the pointing heatmap ($x_{phm}$) is a sparse representation, we choose a lightweight encoder, ResNet-18~\cite{he2016deep}, to embed it: $F_{phm} \in \mathbb{R}^{256 \times 8 \times 8}$ This choice not only improves the computational efficiency of the network but also helps prevent redundant information in the final concatenated feature representation, which could otherwise harm the model's learning capacity.

-\paragraph{Transformer encoder} After obtaining the embeddings from three encoders, we first apply a $1\times1$ convolution to each embedding individually to project their channel dimensions to $256$.
+\paragraph{Transformer encoder and decoder} After obtaining the embeddings from three encoders, we first apply a $1\times1$ convolution to each embedding individually to project their channel dimensions to $256$.
 Next, we flatten the spatial dimensions of the embedding into a single dimension, converting them into sequences of tokens.
-For example, for the heatmap embedding: $F^S_{phm} = flatten(Conv_{1\times1}(F_{phm})) \in \mathbb{R}^{64 \times 256}$.
+For example, for the heatmap embedding: $F^S_{phm} = F(C_{1\times1}(F_{phm})) \in \mathbb{R}^{64 \times 256}$, where $F$ is flatten and $C$ is convolution.
 We then concatenate the three embeddings at the sequence level to form the final representation, which is fed into the transformer encoder.
 It processes this concatenated input to learn multimodal representations.

-\paragraph{Transformer decoder} We feed the multimodal representation output from the transformer encoder into the transformer decoder.
+We feed the multimodal representation output from the transformer encoder into the transformer decoder.
 Additionally, we provide a set of learnable object queries and gestural keypoint queries.
 The transformer decoder is responsible for generating object output embeddings and gestural output embeddings.

 \paragraph{Prediction head} The object and gestural output embeddings produced by the transformer decoder serve as inputs to our prediction heads.
 These heads are responsible for predicting candidate bounding boxes for the referent, gestural keypoints (pointing direction prediction head in \cref{fig:model}), which predicts eye, fingertip, wrist coordinates as well as arm class, and center points of the referent.
 Finally, we select one bounding box prediction, one center point and a pair of gestural keypoints with the highest confidence scores as the final prediction.
 Please note that we use multi-layer perceptrons (MLPs) as the prediction heads.